fardinabbasi/STM32_Basics/README.md

 ```
 ## LCD Display
 ### [Part A](https://github.com/fardinabbasi/STM32_Basics/tree/main/LCD/PartA)
-Connected an LCD to the STM32 micro controller, and printed my name and student number in its first two lines.
+Connected an LCD to the STM32 microcontroller, and printed my name and student number in its first two lines.
 The ports and pins corresponding to the LCD are as follows:
 ```ruby
   Lcd_PortType ports [] = {
   		D4_GPIO_Port, D5_GPIO_Port, D6_GPIO_Port, D7_GPIO_Port